rootstrap/arqo/README.md

 `ActiveRecord` provides us with an amazing abstraction of the database structure, allowing us to write queries in a simple way.
 Unfortunately, models can grow large for several reasons, one of them being adding a lot of scopes or placing querying logic in methods.

-For this reason is that we created `ARQO`, so that the query logic is separated into specific objects responsible to build the queries while not losing any of the benefits that Rails gives us.
+For this reason is that we created `ARQO`, so that the query logic is placed into specific objects responsible for building queries while not losing any of the benefits that Rails gives us.

 ### Why ARQO?

-- It is really simple but enough to have the best of Rails & query objects.
+- It is really simple, but still enough to have the best of Rails & query objects.

-- It will dynamically add scopes to your `ActiveRecord::Relation` instances, clearly making a separation of concerns by not adding them to the model itself.
+- It will dynamically add scopes to your `ActiveRecord::Relation` instances, clearly making a separation of concerns by not making them accessible through the model.

-- It support chaining methods defined in the query object just like when using Rails `scope`s.
+- It supports chaining methods defined in the query object just like when using Rails `scope`s.

-- It centralizes in a single source of truth the querying logic of your models.
+- It centralizes the querying logic of your models in a single source of truth.

 ## Installation